amidaware/trmm-docs/docs/unsupported_proxies.md

 [Youtube Video Showing How](https://www.youtube.com/watch?v=70ME_EaoTxs)

 !!!note
-  Between August 2023 and March 2024, MeshCentral did not work properly through CloudFlare tunnels.
-Something changed on CloudFlare's end.
-You can still track the GitHub issue about it [here](https://github.com/Ylianst/MeshCentral/issues/5302).
-As of 23/03/2024 CloudFlare have fixed this without any statements released.
-Whilst it works now, due to the there being no acknowledgement of the issue or fix there is no guarantees that this will work..
+  Between August 2023 and March 2024, MeshCentral would not work properly through CloudFlare proxy/tunnels.
+Symptoms were Clicking on the "Connect" button under "Desktop" or "Terminal" results in "Disconnected" approximately 9/10 times.<br>Something changed on CloudFlare's end.
+You can still track the GitHub issue about it [here](https://github.com/Ylianst/MeshCentral/issues/5302).<br>As of 23/03/2024 CloudFlare made some kind of change that fixed it without any acknowledgement.
+While it has started working again, there are no guarantees that this will continue to work.
+Use at your own risk.

 First, just complete a TRMM install like normal- you don't need to put the API, RMM, or Mesh domains into Cloudflare however.
 You must still follow the TXT record to prove that it's your domain.